 Midwestern Vascular Surgical Society Programs for Fellows/Residents and Medical Students

-The Mock Orals Exam for Vascular Fellows and Senior Vascular Residents
+The Mock Orals Exam for Vascular Fellows and Senior Vascular Residents – Thursday, September 12, 2019

 The Mock Oral Exam provides trainees from across the Midwest an opportunity to experience the certifying exam from examiners from various academic and community programs.
 The trainees will likely be examined by someone not from their training program, and will receive on-site feedback directly from the examiners to improve exam taking skills.

-The Simulation and Surgical Skills Assessment Program
+The Simulation and Surgical Skills Assessment Program – Thursday, September 12, 2019

 The Simulation and Surgical Skills Assessment Program will assess vascular fellow and senior resident skills in performing multiple open and endovascular procedures.
 The trainees will be assessed and feedback sent to their program directors.

+Participation in both programs is required.
 There is limited availability of 20 spots on a first come first serve basis, with priority given to those in their final year of training (i.e. PGY 7 fellowship or 5th year of integrated vascular surgery residency), and to those who have not done the program in the past, but other fellows or residents will be accepted if space allows.

 A letter of support from the Program Director and a refundable deposit of $100 are required.
 This program sells out quickly.
 We invite you to visit back for additional information coming soon.